 The use of this suite of options allows the children's hearing system to respond quickly to any changes to the national and local levels of restrictions.
 When Scotland was placed back into lockdown restrictions on 4th January 2021, the children's hearing system was able to respond immediately.
 Hearing schedules were re-balanced in favour of virtual hearings.
 Face to face hearings were able to continue in line with Scottish Government guidance and these continued in limited situations, for example where required to secure the participation of a child or relevant person.
 As a result, children's hearings have been able to continue since the start of the year, including those hearings required to review orders for children where the Coronavirus Act had been used to add 6 months to the end date of Compulsory Supervisions Orders and where a further extension was not possible.
+As Scotland starts to leave lockdown once again, the suite of options available for children's hearings will start to operate and increase capacity for hearings to be held.

-Children's Hearings have operated significantly below the usual capacity since March 2020 and the planned increase in numbers of hearings has been restricted by the December 2020 restrictions.
+Children's Hearings have operated significantly below the usual capacity since March 2020 and the planned increase in numbers of hearings has been restricted by the imposition of further restrictions.
 The further lockdown restrictions which have been in place since the start of 2021 have further significantly impacted the capacity of the children's hearing system at a time when recovery projections anticipated an increase in hearing activity.
+Moving out of lockdown restrictions will mean a return to 'recovery' activity.